UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 sxm requires the request of at least 1 H100:gres=gpu:h100:1<br>
 viz for onBunya jobs only<br>
 onBunya Accelerated Desktops with 2 or 3 GPUs will submitted with the debug QoS.<br>
+gpu still requires that at least one GPU is requested for the job as the default for number of GPUs is zero.<br>

 | QOS |  Partitions |  Access| Priority | All User Group limit | User limits |